-The signs of COVID-19 are a fever and a cough.
-People may also have a sore throat, shortness of breath, tiredness and aches.
+The signs of COVID-19 are a fever (a temperature higher than 37.5 degrees) and a cough.
+People may also have a sore throat, runny nose, fatigue, shortness of breath, loss of taste and loss of smell.

 Find out more about the symptoms of COVID-19 and how they compare with common cold and flu.